An Information Guide for Alumni

 BC Law Magazine The magazine is published twice a year, in January and June, and year-round online at lawmagazine.bc.edu.
 Contact editor Vicki Sanders at email@example.com or 617-552-2873 to share news, letters to the editor, or class notes.

 Reunion Committees The most successful reunions occur when engaged volunteers serve on their Reunion Committee.
-Committees begin forming the summer prior to reunion weekend, and members spend about two hours per month on committee work.
+Committees begin forming the semester prior to reunion weekend, and members spend about two hours per month on committee work.

 Connect With Students